 How many swimming pools?

 There are three swimming pools located in Northside, McMillen, and Memorial parks (open seasonally).
-Memorial, Waynedale, Shoaff, McCormick, Robert E. Meyers , Buckner and Kreager and NOW Franklin School Park all have splash pads that are open daily (during the season) and are FREE.
+Memorial, Waynedale, Shoaff, McCormick, Robert E. Meyers , Buckner, Kreager and Franklin School Park all have splash pads that are open daily (during the season) and are FREE.
 In addition, Promenade Park offers the Doermer Kids' Canal open during the season and is also FREE.

 How many tennis courts are there?

 There are a total of 60 tennis courts.